huggingface/blog/getting-started-habana.md

 In this hands-on post, I'll show you how to quickly set up a Habana Gaudi instance on Amazon Web Services, and then fine-tune a BERT model for text classification.
 As usual, all code is provided so that you may reuse it in your projects.

-Let's get to work!
+Let's get started!

 ## Setting up an Habana Gaudi instance on AWS

 The simplest way to work with Habana Gaudi accelerators is to launch an Amazon EC2 [DL1](https://aws.amazon.com/ec2/instance-types/dl1/) instance.
-These instances are available in a single size (**dl1.24xlarge**) equipped with 8 Habana Gaudi processors, and a pre-installed software stack thanks to the [Habana Deep Learning Amazon Machine Image](https://aws.amazon.com/marketplace/server/procurement?productId=9a75c51a-a4d1-4470-884f-6be27933fcc8) (AMI).
+These instances are equipped with 8 Habana Gaudi processors that can easily be put to work thanks to the [Habana Deep Learning Amazon Machine Image](https://aws.amazon.com/marketplace/server/procurement?productId=9a75c51a-a4d1-4470-884f-6be27933fcc8) (AMI).
 This AMI comes preinstalled with the [Habana SynapseAI® SDK](https://developer.habana.ai/), and the tools required to run Gaudi accelerated Docker containers.
 If you'd like to use other AMIs or containers, instructions are available in the [Habana documentation](https://docs.habana.ai/en/latest/AWS_Quick_Starts/index.html).

-Starting from the [EC2 console](https://console.aws.amazon.com/ec2sp/v2/) in the us-east-1 region, I first click on **Launch an instance** and define a name for the instance ("habana-demo-jusimon").
+Starting from the [EC2 console](https://console.aws.amazon.com/ec2sp/v2/) in the us-east-1 region, I first click on **Launch an instance** and define a name for the instance ("habana-demo-julsimon").

 Then, I search the Amazon Marketplace for Habana AMIs.